Artemys-Aptos/.github/profile/README.md

 - **Social Engagement**
   - Share your AI-generated images and prompts with a vibrant community.
-  - Curate your feed based on interests and follow favorite creators.
+  - Curate your personalized feed based on interests and follow favorite creators.
-  - Like, comment, and remix others' creations.
+  - Like, interact, and remix others' creations.

 - **Generative AI Prompt Monetization**
   - **Free Prompts**: Share AI Image prompts as NFTs in the community collection for others to view and remix.